-It is important to understand the different types of valuation mechanisms for ETFs, the nuances of each, and how to use them to get the best execution on your ETF order.
-We begin with the calculation of the net asset value (NAV) of the funds and then explore discounts and premiums and cash amounts, ending at the calculation of the intraday indicative value (IIV).
+It's important to understand the different types of valuation mechanisms for ETFs, the nuances of each, and how to use them to get the best execution on your ETF order.
+Most ETFs track market indexes, and are passively managed.
+These are the ETFs that we are focusing on for this discussion.
+We begin with the calculation of the net asset value (NAV) of the funds and then explore discounts and premiums, cash amounts, and end with the calculation of the intraday indicative value (IIV).

 The structure of the ETF is based on holdings transparency.
-One of the keys to being transparent is publishing all of the numbers required to calculate the fair value of an ETF.
-Five elements involved in the valuation of an ETF are published every day, these include:
+One of the keys to being transparent is publishing all the numbers required to calculate the fair value of an ETF.
+There are 5 elements published daily that are involved in the valuation of an ETF:

 - Accrued dividends (certain funds only): These are dividends collected from all the companies in the index and normally paid to investors quarterly.

 Add "ETF" to the ticker of the fund you are monitoring to view this data:

 |ETF ticker conventions||Moniker||Bloomberg||Google Finance, Yahoo Finance, Reuters, others|

 The net asset value (NAV) of an ETF is based off the most recent closing prices of the assets in the fund and the total cash in the fund that day.
 The NAV of the ETF is calculated by taking the sum of the assets in the fund, including any securities and cash, subtracting out any liabilities, and dividing that figure by the number of shares outstanding.

 NAV = (Assets − liabilities)/shares outstanding)